Abdoul Yoda (footballer, born 2000)

-Abdoul Said Razack Yoda (born 20 December 2000) is a Burkinabé professional footballer who plays as a midfielder for Danish 1st Division club Hobro IK.
+Abdoul Said Razack Yoda (born 20 December 2000) is a Burkinabé professional footballer who plays as a midfielder for Moldovan Super Liga club Milsami Orhei and the Burkina Faso national team.

 Career

 TSV Hartberg

 Yoda joined Austrian Football Bundesliga club TSV Hartberg on 11 September 2020 on a two-year deal with an option for one further year from USFA in Burkina Faso.
 He debuted for Hartberg on 20 September in the Austrian Football Bundesliga against Wolfsberger AC.

 Yoda made six appearances for Hartberg in all competitions in the 2020–21 season, with a total of 265 minutes of playing time.

 Hobro IK

 On 31 August 2021, after a trial period, Yoda signed a three-year deal with Danish 1st Division club Hobro IK.
 He made his league debut for Hobro on 10 September against Esbjerg fB.

+On May 23, 2024, Hobro confirmed that Yoda left the club at the end of June.